Linen is a Fabric that can accelerate and rejuvenate the body.

 Now that we have an overview let's go back to the beginning.
 Frequency literally means the number of times something happens over a period of time.
 In nature, frequency can refer to the rate at which an object vibrates, the rate at which a gene variant occurs in a population, or the rate at which sound waves travel.
 Our world is made of atoms that vibrate and contain energy.
 Energy is the capacity to do work, or the ability to cause something to move.
 It can take many forms, including mechanical, electrical, thermal, radiant, chemical, sound, and nuclear energy.
 Frequency and energy are directly proportional so as the frequency increases, so does the energy.
 Every material or form of matter has a distinct vibrational energy, which is its frequency.
 So, when we refer to the frequency of fabric we are talking about the molecular structure and the energy that is contained within it.

-In the experiment, Mrs. I Farr determined the frequency using a digital instrument designed by Bob Graham, called an Ag-Environ machine.
-The measurements were conducted in angstroms (m).
 The machine was originally created to analyze the signature frequencies of agricultural commodities to aid in prime harvest growth, which is the final stage of a crop's development, where the plant reaches full maturity and is ready to be harvested.
 He found he was also able to use the machine to determine the signature frequencies of illnesses, and began using it to help people heal.
-Through this study they were able to ascertain that a healthy human body has a frequency of 100m, but an individual with disease was 15m.
+Through this study they were able to ascertain that a healthy human body has a frequency of 100 angstroms, but an individual with disease was 15 angstroms.

 So, let's walk back through the frequencies of fabric.